jmercouris/IPSRC/README.rst

 ------------------------------------------------------------------------
 The server will periodically encrypt its IP and broadcast it to some source.
-The place it will be broadcast depends upon the `[platform-configuration]`.
+The place it will be broadcast depends upon the :code:`[platform-configuration]`.
 In the above example, we are broadcasting to a Git repository.

 The server will use the client's public key to encrypt its IP